New non-Euclidean neural quantum states from hyperbolic Lorentz recurrent architectures: Hyperbolic RNN-based NQS wavefunctions

-\item For the Euclidean NQS ansatzes, we used Adam optimizer with a scheduled learning rate decay contingent on the model reaching an energy plateau.
-For the Poincar\'e hyperbolic NQS ansatzes, Adam optimizer was used for the Euclidean parameters (consisting of the weight matrices) and Riemannian SGD optimizer \cite{rsgd}, \cite{rsgd-ganea} , \cite{rsgd-ganea-2} was used for the hyperbolic parameters (the biases).
-For the Lorentz hyperbolic NQS ansatzes, both the weight matrices and the biases are Euclidean so Adam optimizer was used for all parameters.
+\item For the Euclidean NQS ans\"atze, we used Adam optimizer with a scheduled learning rate decay contingent on the model reaching an energy plateau.
+For the Poincar\'e hyperbolic NQS ans\"atze, Adam optimizer was used for the Euclidean parameters (consisting of the weight matrices) and Riemannian SGD optimizer \cite{rsgd}, \cite{rsgd-ganea} , \cite{rsgd-ganea-2} was used for the hyperbolic parameters (the biases).
+For the Lorentz hyperbolic NQS ans\"atze, both the weight matrices and the biases are Euclidean so Adam optimizer was used for all parameters.
 Similar to the Euclidean case, the same scheduled learning rate decay mechanism was applied to the Poincar\'e and Lorentz neural network training.
 We used the learning rate of $5\times 10^{-3}$ for the Euclidean parameters of all networks, while for the hyperbolic parameters (the biases), which are sensitive to the manifold geometry, the best learning rate had to be chosen via a process of trial and error to obtain the most stable training process.
-As such, the learning rate of the hyperbolic parameters can either be the same as the Euclidean parameters, at $5\times 10^{-3}$ or different, such as $5\times 10^{-4}$ or $10^{-3}$ or $8\times 10^{-3}$, depending on the problem at hand.
-It must be noted that for the Lorentz networks, although the biases are Euclidean, they are transformed via the exponential map to be hyperbolic variables to be added on the manifold, so they can be subjected to a different learning rates than the strictly Euclidean weight matrices.
+As such, the learning rate of the hyperbolic parameters can either be the same as the Euclidean parameters or different, depending on the problem at hand.
+For all our experiments, the hyperbolic learning rates are typically one of the following four choices: $5\times 10^{-4}$, $1\times 10^{-3}$, $5\times 10^{-3}$, $8\times 10^{-3}$ and these are tested on each hyperbolic NQS to determine the one that yielded the best result.
+Furthermore, it must be noted that for the Lorentz networks, although the biases are Euclidean, they are transformed via the exponential map to be hyperbolic variables to be added on the manifold, so they can be subjected to a hyperbolic learning rate while the strictly Euclidean weight matrices are subjected to the Euclidean learning rate.